hsiafan/httpdump/README.md

 httpdump can read from pcap file, or capture data from network interfaces:

 ```
   -device string
-    Which network interface to capture.
-If any, capture all interface traffics (default "any")
+    	Capture packet from network device.
+If is any, capture all interface traffics (default "any")
--domain string
-    Filter by request domain, suffix match
   -file string
     	Read from pcap file.
-If not specified, will capture from network devices
+If not set, will capture data from network device by default
+  -filter-host string
+    	Filter by request host, using wildcard match(*, ?)
--filter string
+  -filter-uri string
-    Filter by ip/port, format: [ip][:port], eg: 192.168.122.46:50792, 192.168.122.46, :50792
+    	Filter by request url path, using wildcard match(*, ?)
   -force
     	Force print unknown content-type http body even if it seems not to be text content
+  -ip string
+    	Filter by ip, if either source or target ip is matched, the packet will be processed
   -level string
-    Print level, url(only url) | header(http headers) | all(headers, and textuary http body) (default "header")
+    	Output level, options are: url(only url) | header(http headers) | all(headers, and textuary http body) (default "header")
   -output string
     	Write result to file [output] instead of stdout
+  -port uint
+    	Filter by port, if either source or target port is matched, the packet will be processed.
   -pretty
     	Try to format and prettify json content
--urlPath string
-    Filter by request url path, contains match
 ```

 ## Samples